When A Nurse Is Prosecuted For A Fatal Medical Mistake, Does It Make Medicine Safer?

 But Vaught's case has the potential to change that, she fears.

-"It shifts that conversation from 'to err is human' to 'to err is criminal,'" Manges says.
+"It shifts that conversation from 'to err is human' to 'to err is criminal,' " Manges says.